Orlando Magic @ Miami Heat Player Props - March 14th 2026

 Up To $1500 in Bonus Bets Paid Back if your First Bet Does Not Win

-This is the first market I track.
+If you want a clean place to start, begin here.
 For Points + Assists, the two players to watch are Jevon Carter for Magic and Pelle Larsson for Heat.
-The workload is usually visible early.
+Those are the names that tend to stay involved no matter the score.

 In Points + Rebounds + Assists, start with Desmond Bane on the Magic side and Bam Adebayo for Heat.
-If the tempo is steady, you get more chances.
-If it slows, the best players still find their volume.
+This is why props are a rotation story first, and a matchup story second.
 For the full game breakdown, read the full matchup preview.